jeffc222/Chronic_Condition_Trends_BRFSS_Project/work/data_notes.md

 This step also enabled early identification of data gaps and anomalies, such as Florida’s missing 2021 values, which were flagged and considered in interpretation.
 Leveraging spreadsheets for pre-visualization processing reflects common workflows in analytics teams and enhances auditability, transparency, and collaboration throughout the project.

+For a full breakdown of each tab—including descriptions, formulas used, and conditional formatting logic—see the dedicated documentation [here](sheets/spreadsheets_documentation.md).

 ---

-## Step 3: Data Preparation & Visualization in Tableau
+# Step 3: Data Preparation & Visualization in Tableau
 * **Objective:** Create intuitive and informative trend visualizations for each health indicator across five states using a simplified dataset

 * **Dataset Simplification for Tableau:** To prepare the dataset for visualization, all derived metrics such as prior-year values and year-over-year (YoY) percentage change columns were excluded.
 This left only the essential columns required for trend analysis: